Update cookies preferences

 If the main window of the network application is a workspace (the PmaWorkspace object), then the user of running network application can use the resources of the PROMOTIC system to login as network user with assigned name and password and this way obtain the corresponding permissions according to its user group.

-If the PROMOTIC application client is a remote client, then the name of the net user and the password is set directly in individual components that enable connection to remote Web server component (for example in parameters of the PmaData.ReadFromWeb method, etc.).
+If the PROMOTIC application client is a remote client, then the name of the network user and the password is set directly in individual components that allow connection to remote Web server component (for example in parameters of the PmaData.ReadFromWeb method, etc.).

 System substitute not logged network user $NOUSER_NET: